Jogi04/ansible_config_files/README.md

 # Ansible
-This repo consists of personal Ansible playbooks for configuring servers and workstations.
+This repository consists of personal Ansible playbooks for configuring servers and workstations.

 # Requirements
 - Ansible package is installed locally